sothorsteins/SMC0/README.md

     - b.
 Evaluate interface on guitar players
         - Are they able to understand the information?
     - c.
 Create and implement final design
-7. Design of circuit board and enclousure done
+7. Design of circuit board and enclosure done
     - a.
 Develop 3D model in AutoCAD of product based on low-fi prototype results
     - b.
 Decide on materials for product (should be low-cost) and estimate production cost
     - c.
 Design circuit board